Discover more from Charlotte's Book

-One of the things that hit me really hard from my separation and subsequent divorce was that a very good friend of mine knew about my husband’s affair.
-Yet, he opted not tell me.
+About 4 years ago when I went through a divorce, one of the things that hit me really hard from the whole ordeal was that a very good friend of mine knew about my husband’s affair.
+Yet, they opted not tell me.

 I don’t want to disrupt someone’s marriage, their kids, their home, their whole life.
-It’s not that easy to just “break up.”
-We aren’t in our 20s.
+It’s not that easy to just “break up” like it was in our 20s.
 Unraveling your life is really complicated.
 Houses, finances, kids, friends, families.
 It’s complex.
 And it’s a fear that many don’t want to face.
 I wouldn’t want to be the one to throw that decision in someone’s lap.
+Some people want to remain ignorant don’t they?
+Does everyone want to know?

-But let’s be serious, how many times have you had this conversation with your friends:
+Have you ever had this conversation with your friends:

 “Doesn’t she have to know?”